dherman/module-tag/module-tag/explainer.md

 Here are a few ways in which the `module` tag makes for a better programming model:

+* **Declarative imports are legal.** Top-level code can import from external modules.

 * **Everything everywhere is in a module.** There's no need to write global code ever, so the programming model is uniform.